The comonotone flow of a stochastically monotone Feller process on the real line: Introduction

-Results of this kind have been established in a variety of contexts, including\footnote{For the sake of brevity, we limit ourselves to a small sample of references, and point the interested reader to the works quoted by, or quoting, these references for a more exhaustive view of this subject.} discrete-time Markov chains on partially ordered Polish spaces (\cite{KamKreOBr}), continuous-time Markov chains on countable partially ordered spaces (\cite{LopMarSan}), jump processes on partially ordered Polish spaces (\cite{Zha}), interacting particle systems on $\{0,1\}^{\Z^d}$ (\cite{Lig}).
+Existence results for order-preserving couplings of the same kind as Theorem \ref{th:extension} have been established in a variety of contexts, including\footnote{For the sake of brevity, we limit ourselves to a small sample of references, and point the interested reader to the works quoted by, or quoting, these references for a more exhaustive view of this subject.} discrete-time Markov chains on partially ordered Polish spaces (\cite{Kam+77}), continuous-time Markov chains on countable partially ordered spaces (\cite{Lop+00}), jump processes on partially ordered Polish spaces (\cite{Zha00}), interacting particle systems on $\{0,1\}^{\Z^d}$ (\cite{Lig05}).

-In the setting of continuous-time Markov processes on the real line, let us mention two important special cases for which the conclusion of Theorem \ref{t:extension} can be established relatively easily: \begin{itemize} \item Lévy processes (see e.g. \cite{Ber}): using the \textit{parallel coupling}, obtained by setting, for all $x \in \R$ and $t \geq 0$, $X_t^x = x + X_t^0$, where $(X_t^0)_{t \geq 0}$ is a version of the Lévy process starting at $0$, see \figref{fig:parallel-coupling}; \item Feller processes with continuous paths: one defines $P_t^{(n)}$ as the distribution at time $t$ of a family\footnote{A construction for general Feller processes (not necessarily with continous paths) leading to a strong Markov process is given in \cite{EvaMorSen} Section 2.1.
+In the setting of continuous-time Markov processes on the real line, let us mention two important special cases for which the conclusion of Theorem \ref{th:extension} can be established relatively easily: \begin{itemize} \item Lévy processes (see e.g. \cite{Ber96}): using the \textit{parallel coupling}, obtained by setting, for all $x \in \R$ and $t \geq 0$, $X_t^x = x + X_t^0$, where $(X_t^0)_{t\in\R_+}$ is a version of the Lévy process starting at $0$, see Figure \ref{fig:parallel-coupling}; \item Feller processes with continuous paths: one defines $P_t^{(n)}$ as the distribution at time $t$ of a family\footnote{A construction for general Feller processes (not necessarily with continous paths) leading to a strong Markov process is given in \cite{Eva+13} Section 2.1.
 Continuity of paths easily shows that $P_t^{(n)}$ is order-preserving.
-The Feller property of $(P_t^{(n)})_{t \geq 0}$ can then be established using the fact that we have a consistent extension of a Feller semigroup on the real line by order-preserving semigroups, exactly as in the Proof of Theorem \ref{t:extension}.} of $n$ trajectories that evolve independently until they meet, and stick together thereafter (this is often called the {\it Doeblin} coupling), see \figref{fig:doeblin-coupling}; the construction with $n=2$ is a nice way of proving the not-so-obvious fact that any Feller process on the real line with continuous paths is stochastically monotone. \end{itemize}
+The Feller property of $(P_t^{(n)})_{t\in\R_+}$ can then be established using the fact that we have a consistent extension of a Feller semigroup on the real line by order-preserving semigroups, exactly as in the Proof of Theorem \ref{th:extension}.} of $n$ trajectories that evolve independently until they meet, and stick together thereafter (this is often called the \textit{Doeblin coupling}), see Figure \ref{fig:doeblin-coupling}; the construction with $n=2$ is a nice way of proving the not-so-obvious fact that any Feller process on the real line with continuous paths is stochastically monotone. \end{itemize}